-37. To support simpler allocation, we have developed a subsidy-free range methodology for developing a more complete picture of the subsidy-free range for each customer group.
+35. To support simpler allocation, we have developed a subsidy-free range methodology.
+The methodology provides a more complete picture of the subsidy-free range for each customer group.
 Implementing simpler allocations may also help us to remove price components (e.g., some large users currently have fixed, capacity, distance, and demand prices) and potentially simplify the non-residential load groups (e.g., with fewer bands).